Proga147/Hospital-Project/README.md

 # Hospital-Project
-A template of a hospital Used for Accident and Emergency Services
+A template of a hospital Used for Accident and Emergency Services with a mini CMS for admin users

 This application was created by Shane Proverbs,
 No copying or stealing.